-Police, FBI looking for boyfriend of Gabby Petito, who disappeared during their cross-country road trip
+Family says Laundrie is now missing; Petito still not found

 Earlier in the week, Petito’s family pleaded for the Laundrie family to tell them where their son last saw her.
 Petito and Laundrie were childhood sweethearts who met while growing up on Long Island.
 His parents later moved to North Port, about 35 miles (55 kilometers) south of Sarasota.

-Police video released by the Moab Police Department in Utah showed that an officer pulled the van over Aug.
+Police video released by the Moab Police Department in Utah showed that an officer pulled the van over on Aug.
 12 after it was seen speeding and hitting a curb near the entrance to Arches National Park.
 The body cam video showed an emotional Petito, who sat inside a police cruiser while officers also questioned Laundrie.

 Laundrie says on the video the couple got into a minor scuffle that began when he climbed into the van with dirty feet, and said he didn’t want to pursue a domestic violence charge against Petito, who officers decided was the aggressor.